 Farm animals such as chickens, roosters, goats, horses, llamas, cows, etc. are only permitted in the city's R-S-20, R-S-12 and R-S-1 zones which are known as the "suburban districts."
 However, these zones still require the property owner to have a minimum lot size to have farm animals.
 Farm animals are not permitted in all other zones per Title 25 of the Pasco Municipal Code.

-You can check the zoning of a property using our online database or by consulting the city's zoning map (the zoning map may take several minutes to load depending on your internet connection speed).
+You can check the zoning of a property using our online database (the zoning map may take several minutes to load depending on your internet connection speed).

 For more information regarding zoning and lot size, please contact the Planning Division at (509) 545-3441.